Bradleyh212/Narc_Recon/README.txt

 Step 1 : Build a scetch of the ui and design

 Step 2 : Make a database to store all the medication names

+Step 3 : Figure out how to password protect the app